vicentestrela/vicentestrela/README.md

 </p>

-- 🔭 I’m currently working on Cybersecurity (IAM Solutions)
+- 🔭 I’m currently working on Cybersecurity (Identity and Access Solutions)

-- 🌱 I’m currently learning **Linux, SQL, PowerShell, Azure, Docker and Kubernetes**
+- 🌱 I’m currently learning **Linux, MySQL, PowerShell, and Microsoft Azure**

-- 📫 How to reach me **vicentestrela1@gmail.com**
+- 📫 How to reach me **vicente.padilha00@gmail.com**

 - 📄 Know about my experiences [linkedin.com/in/vicentestrela](linkedin.com/in/vicentestrela)